Nano4jp1698/pdsnd_github/README.md

   * Displays statistics on the most frequent times of travel
 * Station stats
   * Displays statistics on the most popular stations and trip
+* Trip Duration stats
+  * Displays statistics on the total and average trip duration

 ### Files used
 chicago.csv